aymericbeaumet/aymericbeaumet/README.md

 ### Hi there 👋

+My name's Aymeric, I'm a Software Engineer from France.

 🔭 I'm working on Infrastructure and Backend systems (Go, Rust, Kubernetes).

 🌱 I’m currently learning data science and machine learning.